Undercoder567/OS-Practical-file/README.md

 # OS-Practical-file
-Hey I am Ujjawal kumar student at Ramanujan College 2nd year This is workspace for OS Practical File for Du Practical list for OS
+Hey I am Ujjawal kumar student at Ramanujan College 2nd year This is workspace for Operating System Practical File for Du Practical list for OS
 1. Write a program (using fork() and/or exec() commands) where parent and child execute: a)